'Throw Them Against The Wall And Frisk Them': Bloomberg's 2015 Race Talk Stirs Debate

 "As he said hundreds of times, we need common-sense gun laws in Washington and policing focused on high-crime areas to stop them from getting killed," Loeser said in a statement at the time.

-The Bloomberg campaign has not yet formally responded to a request for comment from NPR.

-Before officially launching his run for the White House, Bloomberg delivered a surprising about-face and apologized for his support of stop-and-frisk, a centerpiece of his time as New York's mayor.
+Before officially launching his run for the White House, Bloomberg delivered a surprising about-face and apologized for his support of stop and frisk.

 "I can't change history.
 History, today, I want you to know that I realize back then, I was wrong," Bloomberg said in November.

-The police tactic was upheld in a 1968 U.S. Supreme Court as long as officers have "reasonable suspicion" that a crime may be afoot.
+The police tactic was upheld in a 1968 U.S. Supreme Court ruling as long as officers have "reasonable suspicion" that a crime may be afoot.
 But the practice has been assailed by critics who say officers abuse their discretion and overwhelmingly target minorities on false pretenses.

-Bloomberg's previous advocacy of stop-and-frisk has been characterized as a vulnerability in his efforts to court the black and Hispanic vote in 2020.
+Bloomberg's previous advocacy of stop and frisk has been characterized as a vulnerability in his efforts to court the black and Hispanic vote in 2020.
 On Tuesday, President Trump tweeted — and then deleted — a post calling Bloomberg "racist."
+Bloomberg said Trump's now-deleted tweet is Trump's "latest example of his endless efforts to divide Americans."

-A federal court in New York, in 2013, found that stop-and-frisk systemically violated the civil rights of tens of thousands of mostly black and Hispanic men in New York.
+A federal court in New York in 2013 found that stop and frisk systemically violated the civil rights of tens of thousands of mostly black and Hispanic men in New York.
 The judge called the practice "indirect racial profiling" of young men of color.

-The New York Civil Liberties Union found that compared to 2011 levels, the use of stop and frisk by New York City police officers dropped 98%, the group found last year.
+Compared to 2011 levels, the use of stop and frisk by New York City police officers dropped 98%, the New York Civil Liberties Union found last year.